gkruiger/blue5app/README.md

 ## Background information
 More about my how the development of this game on my personal website: https://www.ontdeksels.nl/blue5-an-adventure-in-monospace/.

+## How to build
+Use `npx eas-cli build -p android` to build a version for the Google Play Store and `eas submit --platform android` to upload it to the store.

 ## Dependencies
 ### NPM packages
 Apart from React Native: